-You must make the following settings in order to display and evaluate alarm data in Runtime with the Industrial Performance Analyzer.
+You must make the following settings in order to display and to evaluate alarm data in the Runtime.

-4.1 General Settings
+4.1 General settings

 You can find the Industrial Performance Analyzer area in the project properties.
 Here, you define the settings for the IPA, which relate to your complete project.